hugisveitti/medward/README.md

 # mEdward

-Use the Icelandic national health api to check if drugs interact with each other.
+We use the Icelandic national health api to check if drugs interact with each other.